timescale/docs/self-hosted/multinode-timescaledb/about-multinode.md

 # About multi-node

-If you have a larger petabyte-scale workload, you might need more than one Timescale instance.
-Timescale multi-node allows you to run and manage a cluster of databases, which can give you faster data ingest, and more responsive and efficient queries for large workloads.
+If you have a larger petabyte-scale workload, you might need more than one TimescaleDB instance.
+TimescaleDB multi-node allows you to run and manage a cluster of databases, which can give you faster data ingest, and more responsive and efficient queries for large workloads.